Estimated reading time: 6 minutes

 An exchange semester abroad can be a life-changing experience in many ways.
 Julia’s semester abroad in South Korea with Asia Exchange took an unexpected turn when she met the love of her life, Jinsol.
 Today, the German-Korean couple is married and lives together in Germany.
 Julia and Jinsol shared their thoughts on living in a cross-cultural relationship.

 Julia studied abroad in South Korea at Hankuk University of Foreign Studies with Asia Exchange in 2017-2018.
 One night, Julia and her friends decided to go to spend a night at a bar in Itaewon.
 There she met a Korean guy Jinsol, and the two immediately hit it off.

-A few weeks after Julia and Jinsol met, they started to hang out and realized that they have much in common despite different cultural backgrounds.
+Julia and Jinsol began to hang out a few weeks after meeting and discovered that they have a lot in common despite their different cultural backgrounds.
 After the couple started dating, Julia decided to extend her exchange in Seoul.
-She contacted Asia Exchange and was happy to know that she could easily extend her stay in Korea for the second semester.
+She called Asia Exchange and was glad to hear that she could easily stay in Korea for the second semester.

 “At first, I planned to stay in Korea for one semester.
 After we became a couple, I tried to find a way to stay longer.
 So I extended my stay for Jinsol and studied for one whole year at HUFS.
 And after that, I even decided to write my Master’s thesis in South Korea,” Julia explains.

 Falling in love with someone from another country can mean a lot of traveling and long periods of time not seeing each other.
 After spending a few months apart, Jinsol decided to visit Julia in Germany and propose to her at the airport.
 “He was kneeling, and nobody around us was interested.
 They just looked at us weirdly,” Julia and Jinsol say and laugh.